 Actually, what about the waterworks level in the first BN?
 You have a (somewhat) long stage full of slippery ice.
 It seems like you deleted what was causing the water to get held up but guess what?
 Now the water is purple and everyone's poisoned so you have to go through the stage all over again.

 For that matter, the Power Plant, also in the first game.
-While veterans to the series won't mind the lack of post-battle healing (the later games had it as a facet of the system as opposed to a one-time gimmick) there's the fact that you're on a limited battery life, have to solve frustratingly vague logic puzzles, and the random battle rate is through the roof.
-Oh, and did we mention that a large part of the level is an invisible maze?
+While veterans to the series won't mind the lack of post-battle healing (the later games had it as a facet of the system as opposed to a one-time gimmick) there's the fact that you're on a limited battery life, have to solve frustratingly vague logic puzzlesthe random battle rate is through the roof and a large part of the level is an invisible maze.
+Oh, and did we mention that the stage ends with back-to-back-boss fights, with one of them being ProtoMan?

 The third quarter of the game makes you navigate the labyrinth that is End Area, which is harder to navigate than the Undernet...
-Not to mention End Area has 5 areas and two Liberation Missions, which of course contains a lot of backtracking...let's say after bypassing that part of the game you will be sick of End Area.
+Not to mention End Area has 5 areas and two Liberation Missions while Undernet only has 4 and one Liberation Mission...Due to this said portion of the game is spent on lots and lots of backtracking around End Area...let's say after passing that part of the game you will be sick of it.

 In the original game's school network, you have to input passcodes to open gates and the answers are given to you (i.e. count the number of chairs in the classroom, that number is the passcode), however, some gates don't give you any clues meaning you have to guess and if you're wrong too many times, the passcode changes.
 Thankfully, it does tell you whether you're too high or low and if one digit is correct, you're told which digit to change.